rhildred/sparkphp/README.md

 ```

-The test directory is relative to the folder containing the pom.xml file.
+The `setViewDir` folder is relative to the folder containing the pom.xml file.